django-cms/user-guide/user-guide/source/tutorial/index.rst

     **Touch-screen users**

-    django CMS supports touch-screen interfaces, though there are currently some limitations in support.
-You will be able to complete the tutorial using a touch-screen device, but please consult :ref:`touch`, and see the notes on :ref:`device-support`.
+    Django CMS supports touch-screen interfaces, though there are currently some limitations in support.
+You complete this tutorial using a touch-screen device, but please consult :ref:`touch`, and see the notes on :ref:`device-support`.